About the Program

 Next Steps

-• If the material can’t be confirmed, we will schedule a site inspection.
+• If the material cannot be confirmed, NWD will schedule a site inspection.

-• If your service line is confirmed to contain lead, you’ll receive a LIFESTRAW® water filter pitcher (with extra filters for six months of use) and educational materials on minimizing exposure.
+• If your service line is confirmed to contain lead, or is classified as Galvanized Requiring Replacement (GRR), you will receive a LIFESTRAW water filter pitcher (with extra filters for six months of use) and educational materials on minimizing exposure.

 Tips to Reduce Lead Exposure